One of the top most well-loved international cuisines in America is Thai food.

 One of the best aspects of Smiling Banana Leaf is that it’s a BYOB restaurant, which means they allow you to bring your own bottles of liquor, beer, or wine.

-I love pairing my favorite red wine with their red curry, and not just because they are both red!
+Try pairing your favorite red wine with their red curry, and not just because they are both red!

 The spiciness of the curry goes swimmingly with the fruitiness of nice red wine.

-The other dishes I recommend are the pad see ew, pumpkin curry, and mango tilapia.
+The other dishes we recommend are the pad see ew, pumpkin curry, and mango tilapia.

 End your meal with sweet mango sticky rice, and you won’t be disappointed.